How to obtain a security freeze

 victim of identity theft.
 Placing the alert means that your credit report

-will be flagged and that creditors are required to call you before extending
+will be flagged and creditors are required to call you before extending credit.

-credit.
-However, unlike a security freeze, businesses may still check your
+However, unlike a security freeze, businesses can still check your credit

-credit report with a fraud alert in place.
-Potential creditors must either
+report with a fraud alert in place.
+Potential creditors must either contact

-contact you or use what federal law refers to as reasonable policies
+you or use what federal law refers to as reasonable policies and procedures

 A security freeze on your credit report is stronger than